 In contrast, the setting or clearing of a bit in LR2 causes that function to occur immediately.
-One can, for example, output the last character of a message to LR1 and then turn off the transmitter before that character clears the Communications-Pac, thereby truncating the message.
-The bits in LR2 which cause this kind of problem are Communications-Pac-specific:
+One can, for example, output the last character of a message to LR1 and then turn off the transmitter before that character clears the adapter, thereby truncating the message.
+The bits in LR2 which cause this kind of problem are adapter-specific:

-- Asynchronous-Communications-Pac Request to Send Transmitter ON Transmit Mark Transmit Space
+Asynchronous Adapter Request to Send Transmitter on Transmit Mark Transmit Space Synchronous Adapter Request to Send Transmitter on

-Synchronous-Communications-Pac

-- Request to Send Transmitter ON

 In order to avoid problems when making a change in one of the above at the end of a transmission, the general rule is to follow the last character with pad characters.
-For the Synchronous Communication-Pac, three pad characters are recommended for the Asynchronous Comunications-Pac two pad characters.
+For the synchronous adapter, three pad characters are recommended.
+For the asynchronous adapter, pad characters are only required if Request to Send will be turned off at the end of the message (half-duplex operation).
+In this case, use two pad characters.
 The pad characters provide sufficient delay before the output to LR2 so that the real end-of-message may get onto the line before the command to LR2 takes effect.
 An all ones pad character is recommended.
-The actual number of pad characters which get onto the line will vary depending on the load on the MLCP at the time.
+The actual number of pad characters which get onto the line will vary depending on the load on the Processor at the time.

-(Other Communications-Pacs tend to have the same general characteristics.)
+(Other adapters tend to have the same general characteristics.)